fbpixelPap Smear Test for Cervical Cancer Screening in Singapore | Thomson Medical

 For example, if you detect your cervical cancer at Stage 1, the five-year survival rate is approximately 95%.
 However, this will go down to only 15% by stage 4.
 These numbers can feel worrying, but they highlight why early screening makes such a meaningful difference.

-Usually, a Pap smear is done with an HPV test because high-risk HPV strains are the main cause of this cancer.
-Together, these tests help detect the virus and abnormal cervical cells early and give your doctor a clearer picture of your cervical health.
+• The Pap smear is often combined with an HPV testbecause high-risk HPV strains are the primary cause of cervical cancer.
+Together, both tests can provide a clearer picture of your cervical health.

 Cervical cancer in Singapore